RicoSuter/Namotion.Messaging/README.md

 [![Azure DevOps](https://img.shields.io/azure-devops/build/rsuter/Namotion/19/master.svg)](https://rsuter.visualstudio.com/Namotion/_build?definitionId=19)

-The Namotion.Messaging .NET libraries provide abstractions and implementations for message/event queues and data ingestion services.
+The Namotion.Messaging .NET libraries provide abstractions and implementations for message brokers, event queues and data ingestion services.

-This enables the following scenarios:
+By programming against a messaging abstraction you enable the following scenarios:

-- Build **multi-cloud capable applications** by easily change messaging technologies on demand.
+- Build **multi-cloud capable applications** by being able to change messaging technologies on demand.
-- Quickly **try out different messaging technologies** to find the best fit for your applications.
+- Quickly **switch to different messaging technologies** to find the best technological fit for your applications.
-- Implement behavior driven integration **tests which can run in-memory** or against different technologies for debugging and faster execution.
+- Implement behavior driven **integration tests which can run in-memory** or against different technologies for better debugging experiences or local execution.
-- Provide **better local development experiences** (e.g. replace Service Bus with the dockerizable RabbitMQ technology locally).
+- Provide **better local development experiences**, for example replace the Service Bus usage with a locally running RabbitMQ docker container or an in-memory implementation.

-## Extensions

-Behavior extensions, for example custom dead letter queues or large message handling, is achieved with interceptors which wrap publisher and receiver methods with custom code.
-These interceptors are added with the `With*` extension methods.
-Custom interceptors can be implemented with the `MessagePublisher<T>` and `MessageReceiver<T>` classes.

 ## Usage